Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 Exemptions and deferrals

-Individuals who don’t have a National Insurance number on 31 January will be exempt from MTD for the following tax year.
+Individuals who don’t have a National Insurance number on 5 April are exempt from MTD for the following tax year.
 This exemption applies automatically and does not need to be claimed.
-Some individuals will be able to claim exemption, including the digitally excluded and those who have power of attorney.
-Further MTD exemptions are available, details of which can be found on GOV.UK.
-The method of applying for exemptions has not been confirmed yet.
+Further MTD exemptions are available, details of which can be found in our article Making Tax Digital: exemption cases, when and how to apply

 Outside the scope of MTD, for now